Mr-ProgramerA/ActiveBreakNotifier/README.md

 The Break Reminder script is a simple PowerShell script designed to remind users to take breaks, stay hydrated, and maintain a healthy routine during work or study sessions.
 The script displays a graphical user interface (GUI) prompt with options to continue with the task, snooze for 5 minutes, or stop the reminder.

+## AI Assistance

+This Break Reminder script was developed with the assistance of artificial intelligence (ChatGPT).
+The underlying logic and structure of the script were created using AI technologies, contributing to the efficiency and functionality of the final product.

+The use of AI in the development process showcases a collaborative approach, combining human creativity with advanced computational capabilities to enhance the user experience.

 ## Features

 - **Reminder Prompt:** Displays a friendly reminder to take a break and drink water.